h2tc-roboticsx/H2TC/README.md

 ```python
 python src/process.py --datapath YOUR_PATH/data
 ```
 `--datapath` is where your extracted data locate.
 Several arguments are allowed to configure the processing when running the script [src/process.py](https://github.com/lipengroboticsx/H2TC_code/blob/main/src/process.py).
-The available arguments are:[tbd: ]
+The available arguments are: [tbd: add arguments ]

 |  Arguments   | Meanings  | Defaults |
 |  :----     | :----  | :----  |